nicolas-robette/GDAtools/README.md

 Robette N. (2023), *`GDAtools` : Geometric Data Analysis in `R`*, version 2.0, https://nicolas-robette.github.io/GDAtools/

 \

 ## References

 **A selective list of the handbooks that helped me to develop the package, although there are many other very useful ones (first of all Benzécri's books)**

-Bry X., 1995, *Analyses factorielles multiples*, Economica.
+Bry X., 1995, *Analyses factorielles simples*, Economica.

 Bry X., 1996, *Analyses factorielles multiples*, Economica.